ceng240/ceng240.github.io/index.md

 About Exams:

-* Midterm and final exams will be in class.
+* Midterm exam will be online and final exam will be in class.

 ## Course Material